 Before You Travel;

-Research – you are about to venture a new place alone.
+Research – you are about to venture into a new place alone.
 Do yourself justice by gathering all the information necessary.
 Read the rules and internalize them.
 Understand the culture of the people there.

 Create your itinerary – this is fun!
 Here you are planning for your travel escapade.
 You plan what to do when, where to visit when.
 It’s important because it’s a guide to a well-spent vacation so as to not waste it by sleeping or repeating just one activity.